Best Things to do in Split, Croatia: Where to Stay, Eat, Drink and Explore

 things to do in Split Croatia

 Croatia is by far one of our favorite countries and Split is the top of the list for places to visit in this amazing country!
 Split is filled with so much beauty, history and fun.
 It is also one of the more centrally located coastal cities in Croatia.
 Many travelers opt to use Split as a home base when exploring other islands around the country as well.
 This post will walk you through the best things to do in Split, Croatia.
-We will cover everything from where to stay, eat, drink and explore!
+We will cover everything from where to stay, eat, drink and explore in Split!

 When to visit Split, Croatia